omalk98/CrystalBox-backup/project_charter.md

 ### 5.1 Risks

-- Raspberry Pi can blow out due to any external component using more current than necessary hence putting too much load on the pcb.
+- Raspberry Pi can blow out due to any external component using more current than necessary hence putting too much load on the PCB.
 - RFID chip and/or RFID reader can be hacked by an attacker who could be in close proximity to attemt a break in into the system.
 - Mobile bluetooth module and/or Rasp Pi bluetooth module could be hacked.
 - User credentials can be exploited due to an attack on the website in an attempt to steal sensitive information.
 - Web portal and/or Mobile app could be compromised due to an attack on app in an attempt to steal sensitive information.

 ### 5.2 Assumptions